Far-right members threaten a 'reckoning' over McCarthy's debt limit deal

 Roy argued there was a "breach" in the structure set up by House Republicans after the January vote to elect McCarthy as speaker.
 He vowed to fight the new compromise bill and, without mentioning the speaker by name, added: "No matter what happens, there is going to be a reckoning."

+Under a rule McCarthy agreed to in January as a concession to his conservative critics, any one House member can offer a resolution to remove the House speaker.

-The deal, which McCarthy and Biden agreed to in principal over the weekend, would avoid a historic government debt default by raising the nation's debt ceiling for nearly two years.
+The deal McCarthy and Biden reached in principal over the weekend would avoid a historic government debt default by raising the nation's debt ceiling for nearly two years.

 The compromise bill, clocking in at 99 pages long, holds nondefense spending for fiscal year 2024 at roughly current levels and will raise it by 1% in 2025.
 It also sets spending caps for the federal budget, raises the age of food stamp recipients subject to work requirements and claws back funding for the Internal Revenue Service, among other things.
 But some conservatives in the House criticized the scale of the cuts, arguing they were not fully in line with an earlier partisan bill to raise the debt ceiling that House Republicans passed in April.